 Falling prices for most metals indicate that the growth experienced in the sector has likely come to a halt, suggesting the potential end of the so-called “supercycle” and the return of the cycles that characterized the industry in previous decades.
 Uncertainties as to employment and its nature in the sector have also been fuelled by calls for the industry to change production processes in ways that would reduce its carbon footprint.
 Work is being undertaken on assessing the implications of these changes.

-At the same time, occupational safety and health remains one of the main challenges in the sector.
-In comparison to other manufacturing sectors, risks of severe injuries are generally higher in basic metal production, due to the presence of molten metal, toxic chemicals and by-products.
+Occupational safety and health remains a challenge.
+In comparison to other manufacturing sectors, risks of severe injuries are generally higher in basic metal production, due to the presence of hazards such as molten metal.
 These dangers resulting from the nature of the industry are great and need to be adequately addressed, in order to ensure that workers are protected and production can be carried out safely.
-For this reason, the ILO has paid particular importance to developing codes (Code of practice on safety and health.
-The code of practice on safety and health for the iron and steel industry
+For this reason, the ILO has paid particular importance to developing codes (Code of practice on safety and health in iron and steel industry

 and Code of practice on safety and health in the non-ferrous metals